BasRizk/HWDigits-LinearClassifier/README.md

 **Naive-Bayes Classifier

-These assignmets were implemented as part of the coursework of "Machine Learning" graduate course, in the German University in Cairo.
+This work was implemented as part of the coursework of "Machine Learning" graduate course, in the German University in Cairo.